Competition: it’s all about the consumer

 “Whether that’s a response to market failures, or a response to the loss of trust in institutions, including service providers – which we see – I’m not sure.
 But I think we will see a more powerful consumer base emerge over time in these social service issues.”

-For more information about SVA Consulting’s work in this area, contact Stuart on email@example.com
+For more information about SVA Consulting’s work in this area, contact email@example.com

 Enjoying SVA Quarterly podcasts?
 Subscribe on iTunes so you never miss an episode.